 Agile Office

-What is an Agile Office
+What Makes an Agile Office

-The Agile Office Transformation Handbook
+The New Agile Office Transformation Handbook

 To help ease your company’s transition into a balanced workplace, we’ve compiled best practices and references to case studies to simplify your process.

-A. Open Areas
+Open Areas

 Designed to increase collaboration and employee interaction, these spaces are the backbone of an agile office design.
 They offer endless seating options and cater to a multigenerational staff by seating people near each other, regardless of rank, experience or department.